Using Modules in Templates

 extra_classes

-| String | Adding an extra classes parameter will add those classes to the wrapping of the module content.
-You can add multiple classes at once, by separating the classes with spaces (ie extra_classes='full-width panel'). | |
+| String | Adds classes to the module wrapper.
+You can add multiple classes by separating the classes with spaces.
+For example:

 export_to_template_context